 Ontario security guard test multiple choice questions

-From what we have seen, most people will pass the Ontario security guard test on their first attempt and some will take 2 attempts.
+From what we have seen, most people will pass the Ontario security guard exam on their first attempt and some will take 2 attempts.
 We have only rarely seen someone take 3 or more attempts.
 You would require a 62% to pass the 60 multiple choice (MCQ) Ontario security guard test.
-How hard or difficult the Ontario security guard test is for someone is also affected by their test taking abilities.
+How hard or difficult the Ontario security guard exam is for someone is also affected by their test taking abilities.
 The test may be more challenging for those who tend to overthink potential answers or do not work well under pressure.
 There is 75 minutes provided to write the test which gives you a little over a minute per question.
 For the scenario questions, the Ministry is looking for what is true most of the time and not for edge cases and less common possibilities.

 Before you write the Ontario security guard test you will need to receive a Training Completion Number.
 In order to receive one you will need to complete the security guard training.
 Ontario Security Hub is a Ministry licenced security agency and offers the online security guard training.
 We also have 350 practice test questions and answers included.
 Start your online security guard training by creating an account on our website.
 We aim to issue all Training Completion Numbers within 24 hours of course completion so you can write your test as soon as possible.